maximilianschmitt/full-stack-react/readme.md

 A minimal sample full-stack React app using [express](http://expressjs.com/), [iso](https://github.com/goatslacker/iso) and [react-router](http://rackt.github.io/react-router/).

-## Preface

-I made this app to understand how full-stack React works while doing my best to keep the code easy-to-follow.
-The real work happens in `server.js` when `react-router` runs.
-The system isn't perfect yet, but I think it works alright for a simple app.
-I'm very interested in suggestions how I could make this better, so feel free to contact me or open an issue if you have any feedback!

 ## Async data fetching

 One of the biggest challenges with full-stack react for me was/is asynchronous data fetching before rendering on the server while keeping components as pure as possible.
 Let me try and explain how I approached it: